ArwinJa/RoboArena2er/index.md

 Gameplay:

-The player controls his Robot with the WASD keys and is able to shoot a bullet with the space bar.
+The player controls his Robot with the WASD keys and is able to shoot a bullet with the space bar. <br/>
-The player robot also 3 hearts which represent the lives to robot has.
+The player robot also 3 hearts which represent the lives to robot has.<br/>
 On the map are several enemies which can be shot with a bullet.
-The enemies are can shoot bullets themself which takes a life from the player robot if it hits him.
+The enemies are can shoot bullets themself which takes a life from the player robot if it hits him.<br/>
 The enemies are dying after one hit from the player and right after another one spawns again.

 Arena: